Skip to content

 UniSQ Pro Vice-Chancellor (International) Professor Ren Yi and Deputy Vice-Chancellor (Research and Innovation) Professor John Bell.

-The University of Southern Queensland (UniSQ) has been awarded $250,000 by the Australian Department of Foreign Affairs and Trade to lead sustainable agriculture summits in China and Australia.
+The University of Southern Queensland (UniSQ) has been awarded $250,000 by the Australian Department of Foreign Affairs and Trade to lead sustainable agriculture forums in China and Australia.

-The first summit will be held at Lanzhou University in Gansu Province, China, in October this year, followed by a second summit at the University of Southern Queensland in June 2025.
+The first forum will be held at Lanzhou University in Gansu Province, China, in October this year, followed by a second forum at the University of Southern Queensland in June 2025.

 The program will also include site visits and meetings in key agricultural regions of China and Australia.